zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 motivated by its non-singular behavior at the origin (c.f.
 Figure N).
 This property makes it suitable for expressing a smooth, finite-valued incident field.

 Let us further assume that the incident field can be represented by a plane wave.
-This is a valid description of an extended source located in the far zone of a small particle; a more general source could be modeled by superposition of plane waves.
+This is a valid description of an extended source located in the far zone of a small particle; a more general source could be modeled as a superposition of plane waves.

 If the region of space is filled with a linear, isotropic, homogeneous, source-free medium, the expression of the incident vector plane wave is given by Equation 7.2: